spaforms365/spaforms365.github.io/_docs/designer-template.md

 <br/>
 Interactive configured changes getting immediately captured and reflected on source code for HTML template.
 The same works in opposite direction: any changes made in HTML source code of the template immediately getting rendered on layout.

-### Placing Content
-SPA Forms promotes visual form design style.
-Interactively made design modifications are transparently rendered into SPA form project source code.

-### Placing SharePoint Columns and Components on Form {#placingcomponents}
+### Placing Content {#placingcomponents}

-Developer interactively picks and places SharePoint list columns, library or custom components on drawing surface of the form.
+Designer can interactively pick and place SharePoint list columns, library or custom components on drawing surface of the form.
 Columns and Components <code>picker panel</code> is accessible right from <code>target cell</code> on responsive grid.
 Selected group of components are droppable in bulk on target cell and can be re-arranged later between other cells on the grid.
 <br/>
 <br/>
 ![Image of Placing Components](/img/form-placingcomponents2.gif)